w3c/epub-tests/CONTRIBUTING.md

 1. Run the EPUB through [EPUBCheck](https://www.w3.org/publishing/epubcheck/) to ensure you didn't make any silly mistakes.
    Fix if you did.
 Your EPUBCheck version must be up to date; the program evolves with the specification…

-1. Create a pull request for your test change, including both the uncompressed folder and the compressed EPUB file.
+2. Create a pull request for your test change, including both the uncompressed folder.
 Please ensure the PR's description clearly indicates which statement is being tested.
+   It is not strictly necessary to upload the generated epub files; they will be regenerated automatically on GitHub anyway.
 Await review.

-1. Once the pull request has been merged, fork the repo for the spec you are testing — [EPUB 3.4](https://github.com/w3c/epub-specs/blob/main/epub34/authoring/index.html) or [EPUB Reading Systems 3.4](https://github.com/w3c/epub-specs/blob/main/epub34/rs/index.html).
+3. Once the pull request has been merged, fork the repo for the spec you are testing — [EPUB 3.4](https://github.com/w3c/epub-specs/blob/main/epub34/authoring/index.html) or [EPUB Reading Systems 3.4](https://github.com/w3c/epub-specs/blob/main/epub34/rs/index.html).

-1. In the spec document, find the anchor element for the normative statement.
+4. In the spec document, find the anchor element for the normative statement.
 If there is no anchor element, add one, using the same naming conventions as nearby anchors.
 Then add a `data-tests` attribute to the anchor element with the name(s) of your test(s) as comma-separated anchors: